Shrimp Paella

 Instructions

-• Cover and reduce heat to low.
+• Bring the mixture to a low simmer, then cover the and reduce the heat to low.
 Cook for approximately 20 minutes.

-• Fluff again before serving.
-Spritz with fresh lemon wedges and chopped parsley.
+• Fluff again before serving, serving with fresh lemon wedges and chopped parsley, if desired.

-• If you try this recipe, please come back and let us know how it was!
+• If you try this recipe, please come back and let us know how it was in the comments or star ratings.

 Nutrition